venkataravuri/ai-ml-notes/prompt-engineering-resources.md

 ## Advanced Programmable Prompting

-Realworld use cases are implementated a set of related tasks which may happen in certain sequence.
-Also a task outcome dictates next task.
+Realworld applications usually achieve certain function through a series of tasks.
+The tasks are performed in certain order to achieve a goal, where preceding task outcome decides next task.

-As _**LLMs exhibit logical reasoning capabailities**_, we can use them to identify tasks to achieve a goal, then automate execution of these tasks and feed LLM with task output to analyze & choose next task.
+As LLMs has logical reasoning capabailities, we can use them to automate execution of tasks.
+We can use LLMs reasoning to chain these tasks to achieve the goal.
+LLMs can be used to analyse a task output and select next appropriate task.

-As as result, you are building "Autonomous AI Agents".
+**Trend**: :hourglass: LLM powered "Autonomous AI Agents" 🤖 are the trend of today, they automate complex application tasks.

-e.g., An AI agent can automate, "Book a economy class flight ticket from Bangalore to Mumbai for next Sunday evening".
-This goal involves following set of tasks,
+For example, an Autonomous AI agent powered by LLMs can "Book a economy class flight ticket from Bangalore to Mumbai for next Sunday evening".
+Booking a airline ticket involves following set of tasks,

-LLM - Understand user goal and come up with list of sub-tasks to acheive the goal.
-The tasks could be,
+LLM powered Agent: Understand customer request and come up with list of sub-tasks to acheive the goal.
-   - Search for flights on www.google.com, www.cheapflights.com, ariline websites, ...
+- Task 1: Search for flights on www.google.com, www.cheapflights.com, ariline websites, ...
-   - Compare ticket prices, look at user reviews & ratings, journey duration, timings and more.
+- Task 2: Compare ticket prices, look at user reviews & ratings, journey duration, timings and more.
-   - Generate summary of travel options along with cost, duration and timings.
+- Task 3: Generate summary of travel options along with cost, duration and timings.

-### Autonomous AI Agents

-**Prediction**: In near future :hourglass:, Autonomous AI Agents 🤖 will explode market, which can automate complex tasks.
+- Task 4: Invoke airlines API ...

 ### ReAct - Reason & Act Prompting